Zagaz/Gutenberg-Custom-Block-Hero-with-ACF-pro/README.md

 # Gutenberg Custom Block Hero with ACF pro
  ## Description

-This project provides a custom WordPress block for creating a dynamic hero section using Advanced Custom Fields (ACF) Pro.
+This project provides a custom **WordPress** block for creating a dynamic hero section using **Advanced Custom Fields (ACF) Pro**.
 The block offers flexible background options:

 - **Color** – Set a solid background color.
 - **Image** – Select an image as the background.